Hispanic Business Students Association

 Vice president of operations

-Organized HBSA’s first-ever professional retreat to Los Angeles, where 26 students got the opportunity to tour and network with employees of SoFi Stadium and the National Football League.
+By far, my greatest accomplishment in this role was organizing HBSA’s first-ever professional retreat to Los Angeles, where 26 students got the opportunity to tour and network with employees at SoFi Stadium and the National Football League.

 50th banquet chair

-During the entirety of my Junior year, I had the privilege of chairing HBSA’s 50th Anniversary Banquet, an event that brought together 400 attendees to recognize our 50-year legacy.
-As chair, I contributed to:
+During my Junior year, I had the privilege of chairing HBSA’s 50th Anniversary Banquet, an event that brought together 400 attendees to recognize our 50-year legacy.

 Senior Year